Edward Cowie: Musical style and influences

 In addition to his lifelong fascination with landscape and the natural world, Cowie has acknowledged the influence on his music of the works of J.S.
 Bach, Haydn, Janáček, Debussy, Sibelius and Messiaen.
 His mature style combines elements of impressionism with intricate part-writing, intense lyrical expressiveness, tonal fluidity and rhythmic complexity.
 Cowie acknowledges these earlier influences whilst at the same time stressing a continued journey of exploration of new musical forms, especially those that can be discovered by a fusion of music with structural and behavioural materials derived from and inspired by both the natural sciences and physics.

 In recent times, Cowie has increasingly turned to acts of drawing and painting, in an addition to theoretical research, as primers for his music.
 Not having composed for orchestra for several years, he has also commenced the first of a large set of short works for large orchestra, called 'Earth Music'.
 He feels that the lengthy and weighty dialectic approach to earlier large-scale orchestral works, should now give way to a form of synthesis and compression, where the sensation of the music is intensified by brevity.

 Returning to writing for large orchestral forces in 2012, Cowie has commenced a major series of short orchestral works, none lasting more than 9'.
 This cycle, to be titled 'Earth Music' will open with a BBC Prom Commission for 2013 (the composer's 70th birthday year).
 Cowie has stated that I want to work with brevity in time but with great concentration and event.
 I have come to realise that some of our most intense experiences of (for example), the natural world, last for something around a minute or less in their most dynamic form.
 In removing myself from some previously practised lengthy dialectical formalism, I am going to try to engage with synthesis and compression in order to increase the sensual impact of the music.

+During and following the Covid Pandemic, Cowie embarked on a massive series of duo and solo and chamber works.

+He acknowledges that his musical style continues to evolve but that his chosen method of preparation for music by means of drawing will continue to form the basic and foundational impulse driving his musical imagination.